Dedsec1/deezloader-remaster/README.md

 - Download FLAC/MP3-320 music content from Deezer(FLAC needs to be turned on in the settings 'turn on HIFI')
 - Search musics
 - Use Deezer links as an alternative for Searching and downloading inside the software
-- Does not requires a premium account(Requires a deezer account)
 - Download multiple musics at a time
 - Download Albums and artists
 - Tagging system on MP3-320 and FLAC